molnarszilard/GIPC_rele/README.md

 Inside the folder create 'data' and 'results' folders.

-In hyperparam.ini you can configure the parameters.
+Set up the parameters in the main.py file, and in the hyperparam.ini.

-To use ray_tune, install the package, and set up the parameters in the main.py file.
+Set 'ray' to True, and modify the parameters in the main.py file: (find the line starting with 'if args.ray:')

 ##DATASET